lswt − list Wayland toplevels

 [−v] [−−version] |

-lswt will list all toplevels advertised by a Wayland server using the foreign-toplevel-management-unstable-v1 protocol extension.
+lswt lists all toplevels ("Windows") advertised by a Wayland server.

 The state is a four wide character field, corresponding to the four possible toplevel states: maximized, minimized, activated and fullscreen.
 If one of these states is true for a toplevel, the respective character in the field is set to the first letter of the state name, otherwise it is −.